LogicMachineEMBS/m5dial/README.md

 # M5Dial: Optimized Smart Environment Control via CANx Protocol

 ## Challenge to the Current State of Control Panels in the Market:
-Existing control panels often suffer from: <br>
+Existing control panels often suffer from:

-  1.)
-Overly complex interfaces: Forcing users to figure out numerous, often ambiguous icons. <br>
+* Overly complex interfaces: Forcing users to figure out numerous, often ambiguous icons.

-  2.)
-High cognitive load: Difficulties in recognizing and remembering icons, leading to user frustration. <br>
+* High cognitive load: Difficulties in recognizing and remembering icons, leading to user frustration.

-  3.)
-Input inaccuracy: Small touch elements leading to frequent erroneous presses. <br>
+* Input inaccuracy: Small touch elements leading to frequent erroneous presses.

-  4.)
-"Dusty corner effect": When a device is initially used out of interest, but after a few days is forgotten and stops being used altogether. <br>
+* "Dusty corner effect": When a device is initially used out of interest, but after a few days is forgotten and stops being used altogether.

 M5Dial solves common problems of smart home/building control panels by moving away from feature-overloaded interfaces and unreliable wireless communication.
 Our design philosophy prioritizes simplicity, reliability, and real benefit for both the end user and system integrator.